vpereira/flows_entropy/README.md

 ![chi](http://www2.cedarcrest.edu/academic/bio/hale/biostat/session22links/equation.jpg)

-where O are the packet payload entropy, the E is the expected frequency (1/256 * packet size)  and r is the number of packets per flow.
-Degrees of freedom is r - 1
+where O are the packet payload entropy, the E is the expected frequency (1/256 * packet size)  and k is the number of packets per flow.
+Degrees of freedom is k - 1

 how to interpret the results: